shivee-code/credit-card-fraud-detection-ML/README.md

 # credit-card-fraud-detection-ML
 <b>This is a Supervised Machine Learning-Project</b><br><br>
-<b>Building a credit card fraud detection model using Logistic Regression Algorithm
+<b>Building a credit card fraud detection model using Logistic Regression Algorithm<br>
+1. Essential Exploratory Data Analysis (EDA)<br>
 <br><br>

 OBJECTIVE:</b>
 <br>
 Predict whether a transaction is fraudulent based on various features of the transaction.
 This is binary classification problem where the target variable is <b>Fraud,</b> indicating whether a transaction is fraudulent (1) or legitimate (0).